real-YingXu/final_project/README.md

 # project instruction

 1. Circuit Diagram

-2. software
+3. Software

 This program is mainly written with C and circuitpython, where C is controlling the UART communication between the PICO4ML and qtpy rp2040, and the circuit python realized the functionality of the launchpad which is loaded onthe qtpy rp2040.

 3. Soldering and case assambling

 We assambed all component in [adafruit Neotrellis case](https://www.adafruit.com/product/4372), and we use four Neotrellis board [soldered together](https://learn.adafruit.com/adafruit-neotrellis?gclid=EAIaIQobChMI9pjAnPKe_AIViBTUAR1t0wKbEAAYASAAEgI4IPD_BwE).

 # project development